Register to comment

 Gemma's ability to straddle both the strategic and the creative has given her the enviable ability to establish what name will work best for a new brand - and then think laterally to create an original and fit for purpose name.

-They've launched messaging platforms to rival Facebook, managed corporate finance for Barlcays, BP and Mitsubishi, nurtured startups into stunning success stories and have mentored hundred of creative businesses between them.
+They've launched messaging platforms to rival Facebook, managed corporate finance for Barclays, BP and Mitsubishi, nurtured startups into stunning success stories and have mentored hundred of creative businesses between them.
 Meet the Spark 2016 business planning specialists and mentors.

 Andy is a group process designer and facilitator, business coach and financial training specialist.